 The Carl J. Shapiro Simulation and Skills Center (SASC) at Beth Israel Deaconess Medical Center (BIDMC) provides training opportunities for learners at all levels and from all disciplines and uses progressive teaching methods to replicate real-life patient care situations, from routine procedures to acute management crises.

 The Simulation and Skills Center raises the bar for major academic medical centers with its state-of-the-art facility offering the latest advances in medical and surgical simulation technology to the BIDMC and Boston medical communities as well as to health care students and professionals who visit us from around the globe.
 Although most academic health centers offer some degree of medical simulation training, the scale and scope of SASC make it one of the most comprehensive simulation training centers in the country.
-Please enter our site and learn more about the depth of our services.

 The Mission of the Carl J. Shapiro Simulation and Skills Center is to: